-A few weeks ago, I wrote a blog post on why we think VidMob is going to create jobs.
+A while back, I wrote a blog post on why we think VidMob is going to create jobs.
 A lot of jobs.
 One of the central premises of that post was that we are in the early stages of a general transition from a text-based society to a video-based society.
 And as this trend accelerates, we will continue to see companies attacking all aspects of the expanding video ecosystem – storage, delivery, annotation, compression, deep searching, advertising, etc.

 We argued in the last post that while most areas of the video continuum are increasingly well-serviced, the front-end creation point remains a pain point – a pain point felt by billions of consumers and nearly every business in the world.